wilsonmar/mac-setup/README.md

    ✓ Cloned fork
    !
 Repository wilsonmar/mac-setup set as the default repository.
 To learn more about the default repository, run: gh repo set-default --help
    ```

+<a name="AppsInstalled"></a>

+## Apps Installed in mac-setup.env

+The automation script, installs apps by reading keywords in file <tt>mac-setup.env</tt>:

+Instead of or in addition to the default apps, you can specify additional apps to install:

+   * <a href="#SafariBrowser">Safari browser</a>: Google Chrome, Firefox, Microsoft Edge, Brave,etc.
+   * <a href="#Terminal">Terminal.app</a>: iTerm2, Warp, etc.
+   * <a href="#Editors">Editors vim</a>: VSCode, Windsurf, Cursor, etc.

+Default apps can be specified for removal (to save disk space) by changing a list of apps in the script.

+Scripts here are <strong>modular</strong>.
+It installs only what you tell it to by adding a keyword in the control file.

+This repo brings DevSecOps-style <strong>"immutable architecture"</strong> to MacOS laptops.
+Immutability means replacing the whole machine instance instead of upgrading or repairing individual components.

 1. Press <strong>command + up</strong> again to display the top level containing "Macintosh HD" and "Network" folders.